YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 |`participants`|`TEXT`sql|`'["user1","user2","user3"]'`|A stringified array of usernames involved.
 It is `'["user1"]` if `contract_type` = `solo`.|
 |`contract_details`|`TEXT`sql|`'{"views":[{"username":"user1","share":0.25}, {"username":"user2","share":0.25},{"username":"user3","share":0.5}],"engagement":[{"username":"user1","share":0.74}, {"username":"user2","share":0.21},{"username":"user3","share":0.05}]}'`|A stringified JSON object of usernames and monetization fractions in respective monetization categories.
 It is `'{"views":[{"username":"user1","share":1}, ],"engagement":[{"username":"user1","share":1}]}'` if `contract_type` = `solo`.|
 |`contract_signed`|`TEXT`sql|Similar to `contract_details`.|A stringified array of usernames that have agreed to the contract.
 Used to check whether or not the content `status` may be set to `standby`.
 Behaves similarly to `contract_details`.|

+**Crushing Expectations**: This project was designed to exceed Springboard Bootcamp's final capstone project requirements.
+Instead of using a readily available backend API, I built my own content API, to challenge myself.
+In the early stages, I attempted a pure TDD approach but without strong documentation, the application quickly became a nightmare.
+In hindsight, I probably should have started with basic routes first, proceeded to the React frontend, and then progressively add routes for for desired features instead of finishing the backend first and then building the frontend.
+The frontend is lackluster, the backend is more developed.

 ## 02.01.
 Use Instructions
 **To run the application**,